katjatuma/katjatuma.github.io/index.md

 - **Security-by-design.** Threat modeling and risk analysis, automating security analysis of software architecture, compliance of code to the intended security.

+- **Diversity effects in threat analysis.** Risk perception, gender bias, diversity processes in technical (i.e., cybersecurity) domain.

 - **Empirical methods for security.** Designing and conducting controlled experiments, industrial case studies and studies involving human participants.

 Are you interested to do a **thesis** with me?
 Find the current thesis topics <a href="https://docs.google.com/document/d/1tkegnctu8-mDEP27_cQ3KED4TXoDhvCIyIf2ogs_3t4/edit?usp=sharing">here</a>!

+## Projects

+- Started an <a href="https://networkinstitute.org/project_categories/academy-projects-2021/">interdisciplinary project</a> with two students on the topic of diversity in threat analysis in context of the <a href="https://networkinstitute.org/funding/academy-assistants/">Network Institute Academy Assistant (NIAA) program</a>.

+## Talks
+- November 2021, invited talk at research seminar organised by <a href="https://digitalsecurity.dtu.dk">DIGISEC</a> at the Technical University of Denmark (DTU).

+- October 2021, invited talk at research seminar organised by the <a href="https://rgse.uni-koblenz.de/web/pages/home/index_en.shtml">RGSE group</a> at the University of Koblenz Landau.

+- September 2021, speaker at the Aurora Research Conference on the Digital Society and Global Citizenship.
+Watch <a href="https://www.youtube.com/watch?v=vXoE8V5aXGo">video</a>.

 ## Selected publications